Coderdotnew/intro_web_apps_dgm/04_class/01_loops_intro/README.md

 # intro_to_loops
-We are only a few lessons from having most of the Ruby foundations in the bag!
-Next up is loops.
+Time for loops.
 ![1](http://i.imgur.com/TlFW50T.gif)
 (Get it?
 It's a gif that loops?
 Anyway...)

-###### NOTE: Before we begin, it is important to understand that in code snippets, `#` represents a value that is being printed to the screen with `puts` or `print`; `#=>` represents a return value.

-# loops
-Loops in Ruby are used to execute the same block of code for a specified number of times.
+Loops are used to execute the same block of code for a specified number of times.
 Let's look at a basic example to see what I'm talking about.
 This is a bit contrived because we would want to add more details to our program later, but bare with me for now.
 ```ruby
 def say_hello
     puts "Hello!"